On the sign recovery by LASSO, thresholded LASSO and thresholded Basis Pursuit Denoising: Introduction

 \subsection{Organization of the article}

-In Section 2 we formulate and discuss Theorem \ref{CI}, which provides a tight upper bound for LASSO sign estimator to recover $S(\beta)$.
-In Section 3, Theorem \ref{convergence} shows that identifiability is a necessary and suficient condition for LASSO to separate the non-null components of $\beta$ from the noise and to recover asymptotically $S(\beta)$ with thresholded LASSO and thresholded BPDN.
-In Section 4, Proposition \ref{sign} shows that identifiability condition depends only on $S(\beta)$ and not on the magnitude of non-null components of $\beta$.
-Here we also introduce the irrepresentability and identifiability curves which provide respectively the proportion of sign vectors satisfying the irrepresentability condition and identifiability condition.
-Section 5 is devoted to numerical experiments which illustrate that sign estimators derived from the thresholded LASSO and thresholded BPDN can be better than sign estimators derived from LASSO and adaptive LASSO and that knockoff methodology allows for the appropriate selection of the threshold for both of these methods.
+In Section 2, Theorem \ref{convergence} shows that identifiability is a necessary and sufficient condition for LASSO to separate the non-zero components of $\beta$ from the noise and to recover asymptotically $S(\beta)$ with thresholded LASSO and thresholded BPDN.
+Corollary \ref{cor:asymptotic} shows that under the asymptotic linear sparsity regime for Gaussian matrices thresholded LASSO and thresholded BPDN can recover the sign of $\beta$ when asymptotically $k<n\rho(n/p)$.

+In Section 3, Proposition \ref{sign} shows that the identifiability condition depends only on $S(\beta)$ and not on the size of the non-zero components of $\beta$.
+Here we also introduce the irrepresentability and identifiability curves, which respectively give the fraction of $k-$sparse sign vectors satisfying the irrepresentability condition and the identifiability condition.
+Section 4 is devoted to numerical experiments showing that sign estimators derived from the thresholded LASSO and the thresholded BPDN are better than sign estimators derived from LASSO and the adaptive LASSO, and that the knockoff method allows appropriate threshold selection for both methods.
+The proofs are in the Appendix.
+In this section, we also formulate Proposition \ref{CI} providing a tight upper bound on the probability of recovering $S(\beta)$ through LASSO.